practicesavedtheworld/Wake-up-Neo./README.md

 5 6 3

-So the challenge is to write a library containing a "transform" function that will traverse elements of the input matrix in a counterclockwise spiral, starting from the top left corner, and return a new matrix with elements in the given order.
+So the challenge is to write a library containing a "counter_clockwise_matrix" function that will traverse elements of the input matrix in a counterclockwise spiral, starting from the top left corner, and return a new matrix with elements in the given order.
 </details>